jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 ![](images/Symbol%20Language%20(2004).392.png)

 We start at *a*, the procedure which contains a call, located near the center of the diagram.
-It calls b, but before that it first acceses c and then i.
+It calls b, but before that it first accesses c and then i.

 c . i . b Is the expression that calls b.
 The period (.) is an operator, which, as will be explained later, is a procedure call.